 IIM Shillong vs JBIMS Mumbai - Location

-When it comes to location, the location of these two fine institutes are in complete contrast, with the IIM located in the ‘Scotland of the East’, Shillong, in the remote region of North-Eastern India, and JBIMS located at the heart of the corporate world in one of the world’s fastest-growing cities and the financial capital of India.
+When it comes to location, the location of these two fine institutes is in complete contrast, with the IIM located in the ‘Scotland of the East’, Shillong, in the remote region of North-Eastern India, and JBIMS located at the heart of the corporate world in one of the world’s fastest-growing cities and the financial capital of India.

 There is no disputing the fact that JBIMS has a clear advantage in terms of location, with large corporate houses headquartered in Mumbai, and in fact, quite close to the actual campus.
-That said, given the importance recruiters give to the 'IIM' brand, IIM Shillong does see some of the top recruiters either visiting campus or conducting e-interviews to recruit top talent.
+That said, given the importance recruiters give to the 'IIM' brand, IIM Shillong does see some of the top recruiters either visiting campus or conducting re-interviews to recruit top talent.

 IIM Shillong vs JBIMS Mumbai - Conclusion